FOOD PACKAGING LABELS

 Thirdly, is that the food packaging label, adhesive and print are food safe and that the label won’t spoil or fall off until the product has been opened and consumed.

-Food, along with the labels, are subject to many extreme conditions, mainly temperature, and it is a legal obligation that food packaging labels do not obliterate or fall off anywhere in these processes and the food is effectively spoiled.
+Food, along with the labels, are subject to extreme temperature conditions, and it is a legal obligation that food labels do not obliterate or fall off anywhere in these processes and the food is effectively spoiled.
 Examples would be; direct thermal labels turning black in the oven and freezer labels not sticking because they were applied at the incorrect temperature.

 These factors lie behind the important decisions of competent label manufacturers to provide the best material, adhesive and print to satisfy the food manufacturer’s needs.